 Hello!
 Thanks for stopping by Flawed yet Functional today!
 Do you love traditions?
 I do, especially ones that I create for my kids.
 One of the first traditions I set up was pancakes and bacon for Saturday morning breakfast.
 And then…the diet change came along with the discoveries of gluten, dairy, and egg sensitivities.
 But all is not lost!
-You can make tasty pancakes without all those things, and today I’m here to show you another original from my kitchen: The Best Egg-free Paleo Pancake Recipe.
+You can make tasty pancakes without eggs (and the rest of those things!).
+Today I’m here to show you another original from my kitchen: The Best Egg-free Paleo Pancake Recipe.
 Seriously, ya’ll, it’s the best: light with a slight sourdough flavor…delish!

 Disclosure: Some of the links below are affiliate links which just means if you purchase from the links provided, I may get a small commission at no additional cost to you!
 At Flawed yet Functional, I only reference products that have real value that I actually use.